gip/fetchIO/README.md

 History
 -------

-The previous version of this tool, [Fureteur](https://github.com/gip/fureteur), was written in Scala.
+The previous version of this tool, [fureteur](https://github.com/gip/fureteur), was written in Scala.
 The scalability quickly became an issue however, not to mention the high load on the machine.
-The use of Scala actors provided a very nice abstraction in order to write [Fureteur](https://github.com/gip/fureteur), however reaching high-performance with acceptable hardware quickly became an issue.
+The use of Scala actors provided a very nice abstraction during the implementation of [fureteur](https://github.com/gip/fureteur).
+However reaching high-performance with acceptable hardware quickly became an issue.

-[FetchIO](https://github.com/gip/fetchio) uses Haskell lightweight threads.
+[fetchIO](https://github.com/gip/fetchio) uses Haskell lightweight threads.
 Refer to [this book](http://book.realworldhaskell.org/read/concurrent-and-multicore-programming.html) for more information regarding Haskell forkIO and concurrent programming.
+While very simple, [fetchIO](https://github.com/gip/fetchio) is able to reach very high performance on commoditized servers.

 Distributed Crawling